Resident Evil 4 (2023 video game)

 Resident Evil 4 (Note: Known in Japan as Biohazard RE:4 (バイオハザード RE:4, Baiohazādo RE:4) and commonly referred to as Resident Evil 4 Remake) is a 2023 survival horror game developed and published by Capcom.
 A remake of the 2005 game Resident Evil 4, it was released for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on March 24, 2023.
-Versions for iOS, iPadOS, and macOS were released on December 20, 2023.
+Versions for iOS, iPadOS, and macOS were released on December 20, 2023, and a version for Nintendo Switch 2 is set to be released on October 16, 2026.

 Players control the US agent Leon S. Kennedy, who must save Ashley Graham, the daughter of the US president, from a mysterious cult in rural Spain.
 The remake has an updated plot, new visuals, characters, cast, and modernized gameplay, in line with Biohazard (2017), Village (2021) and other Resident Evil remakes.
 The team expanded Ashley's characterization and relationship with Leon and used Capcom's RE Engine.
 Two pieces of downloadable content were released: the minigame Mercenaries, in which players battle waves of enemies, and the side story Separate Ways, in which players control the agent Ada Wong.

 Resident Evil 4 received critical acclaim and was nominated for the Golden Joystick Award for Ultimate Game of the Year and The Game Award for Game of the Year.
-It had sold over 10 million copies by April 2025, making it the fastest-selling Resident Evil game.
+It had sold over 10 million copies by April 2025, making it the fastest-selling Resident Evil game, until being surpassed by Resident Evil Requiem in 2026.